 For the next three years, Hannah would raise her child alone, until a new husband came along.
 Barnabas (Newton’s new stepfather) and Hannah would have three sons.
 Although little Isaac didn’t go along with his father, he had quite a healthy relationship with his three half-brothers.

 Isaac only entered school at the age of 12 at King’s School in Grantham, England.
 He showed little interest in his studies, and performed poorly on all subjects.

-In 1629 Newton was removed from school, and so his mother (now a 2nd time widow) tried to make a farmer out of him.
+In 1629 Newton was removed from school, and so his mother (now a 2nd-time widow) tried to make a farmer out of him.
 Newton was disgusted by this idea, and happily came back to school when the master at King’s school asked his mother to sent him back.
 This time Newton became the top-ranked student in school, partially because he wanted to outperform his bullies academically.
 Because that just works fine.

 In June 1661 Newton began studying at Trinity College at Cambridge University.
 Has his mother wasn’t able to pay his university alone, Newton worked outside his study hours, serving meals for his professors.

 Newton came to Trinity College with the purpose of becoming the Minister of Church in England.
-However, in his 1st year, he abruptly changed his goals to areas close related to physics.
+However, in his 1st year, he abruptly changed his goals to areas closely related to physics.
 It’s unknown why he decided this.

 In his classes Newton mostly learned Aristotle, whose ideas fascinated him, but he wished for more.
-He started studying the works of Galileo, Kepler and Descartes outside him classes.
+He started studying the works of Galileo, Kepler and Descartes outside his classes.
 What a bad boy studying non-yet-accepted-theories.